mroth/tinygeoip/README.md

 A small and fast HTTP based microservice for extremely minimal geoip location lookups.

-It bundles into a ~5MB docker image that can serve over ~150K reqs/sec (uncached).
+It bundles into a ~5MB docker image that can serve over ~250K reqs/sec (uncached) from my laptop.

 ## API